markmarijnissen/cordova-app-loader/README.md

 loader.update(false)
 ```

-**Note:** CordovaAppLoader changes the `manifest.root` to point to the file cache - otherwise the bootstrap script can't find the downloaded files!
+**Implementation Note:** CordovaAppLoader changes the `manifest.root` to point to your file cache - otherwise the bootstrap script can't find the downloaded files!

 ## Changelog

 ### 0.4.0 (13/11/2014)

-* Changed `manifest.json` format.
+* Changed manifest.json format.

 ### 0.3.0 (13/11/2014)